dopan/cisco/task_3/Readme.md

 To run the server `mvn spring-boot:run`
 (Port `8080` must not be in use or changed in `/src/main/resources/application.properties`)

-Not only documents are returned in JSON, but also tags associated with them
+Not only documents are returned in JSON, but also tags associated with each document.

 ## Assumptions